destryptor/OMCS/README.md

-# The Online Medical Consultatation System
+# The Online Medical Consultation System

 The OMCS is an online service that allows patients and doctors to effectively communicate with each other from the comfort of their homes.
 It provides necessary facilities of consultation booking, physical appointment booking, providing online prescriptions, and a two-way feedback system.